pzompa/PP1-Om-Yoga/README.md

  * Logo was from https://www.nicepng.com
  * Icons in the footer were taken from [Font Awesome](https://fontawesome.com/) Website.
  * Map on the contact page was from [google map](https://www.google.com/maps/@52.4747667,13.337672,14z).
- * Texts about Yoga styles was taken from Modo yoga
+ * Most of the Content texts  are from Wikipedia
  * Code institute Mentor [Gereth McGirr](https://www.linkedin.com/in/gareth-mcgirr/), who has been so gracious and did more than was expected of him to help me with tips in completing this project.
  * Google search and you tube Tutorials has been a tremendous resource in understanding and solving many of my issues.